Browse Teaching and Admin Jobs in Seguin

 Certifications and Licenses

-- Texas certification in the subject to be taught or applicable generalist certification.
+-Texas certification in the subject to be taught or applicable generalist certification.

-- ESL Certification is highly preferred
+-ESL Certification is highly preferred.

-- GT Certification is highly preferred.
+-GT Certification is highly preferred.

 Skills and Abilities

-- Ability to understand oral and written instruction
+-Ability to understand oral and written instructions

-- Ability to establish and maintain effective working relationships with others
+-Ability to establish and maintain effective working relationships with others

-- Working computer knowledge and the ability to use a variety of software programs
+-Working computer knowledge and the ability to use a variety of software programs

-- Above-average leadership and interpersonal skills
+-Above-average leadership and interpersonal skills

-- Strong communication skills
+-Strong communication skills

 Position Summary